 How can I tell if my drinking water contains PFAS?

 PFAS are odorless and tasteless.
 Water testing is the only way to know if PFAS are present.
 You can contact your public water supplier or local health department to obtain information on your public water supply and on areas of private well PFAS contamination.
 If you have a private well, your drinking water may be at risk if it is near a known PFAS-contaminated site or source.
 PFAS sources may include fire training facilities, military areas, airports, certain manufacturing facilities, and some waste disposal sites.
 You can visit MassDEP’s website for information on where drinking water testing has occurred in Massachusetts and for information on how to test your drinking water for PFAS.

 Should I switch to bottled water to limit my exposure to PFAS?

 PFAS are found at low levels in the environment, consumer products, and food, so it is nearly impossible to eliminate all exposure.
 If your drinking water has PFAS at levels greater than the MassDEP MCL, you can limit your exposure by drinking and cooking with bottled water that has been tested for PFAS.
 Bottled water sold in Massachusetts is required to be tested for PFAS.
 You may also wish to contact your bottled water provider.
+A list of water bottlers can be found here.
 For formula-fed infants, use pre-mixed baby formula or tested bottled water for reconstituting powdered formula.

 In 2016, the National Sanitation Foundation (NSF) developed standards and testing to certify filters that effectively remove PFOA and PFOS from water to levels less than 70 parts per trillion (EPA’s drinking water health advisory from 2016).
 It is unknown how much PFAS are removed by filters manufactured prior to 2016.